Certificate in Biblical Studies

 MyLMU is the primary Internet-based portal for students, faculty and staff at Loyola Marymount University.
 Once you log in to the portal with your credentials, you can directly and securely access the various online learning platforms, including Brightspace and Zoom, and your student record.
 Click here to begin.

-Students must complete a total of 10.0 semester hours in coursework with a letter grade of 'B-' or higher in each course to receive a certificate of completion.
-Please refer to the course catalog for required text, class meeting location, and other general information.
+Students must complete a total of 10.0 semester hours in coursework with an average letter grade of 'B-' or higher to receive a certificate of completion.

 Catholic Bible Institute - Old Testament